Life After Divorce For Men Over 40: How To Cope And Grieve

 Thinking about what divorce for men over 40 is like?

-How is divorce different for men over 40?
+How is life after divorce for men over 40?

 Although there is not necessarily a defining characteristic of a man over 40, there may be some statistical similarities in men at this age.
 For example, many men over 40 are established in their careers, have children, provide for their families, or have goals for their adult life.
 These areas can often be heavily impacted by divorce.
 Men under 40 may also experience these situations.
 However, many men under 40 may still be establishing a life.